-In response to this, the Poverty and Conservation Learning Group (PCLG) established its first national group, the Uganda Poverty and Conservation Learning Group (U-PCLG) in 2011, to bring together Ugandan conservation and development practitioners to share their experiences and to work together to better inform policy and practice.
+The Uganda Poverty and Conservation Learning Group (U-PCLG) was established in 2011 bringing together Ugandan conservation and development practitioners to share their experiences and to work together to better inform policy and practice.
 The group is convened by Nature Uganda.

-Whilst working towards the broader aims of the PCLG, the team is:
+Working towards the broader aims of the PCLG, the group:

-Uganda PCLG is one of the beneficiaries of wider support provided to the PCLG by the Arcus Foundation.
-Under this grant, U-PCLG is, among other things, further strengthening its relationships with development organisations, private sector, parliamentarians and other institutions that influence investment decisions in great ape ranges.
+Uganda PCLG was a beneficiary of wider support provided to the PCLG by the Arcus Foundation.
+Under this grant, U-PCLG, among other things, strengthened its relationships with development organisations, private sector, parliamentarians and other institutions that influence investment decisions in great ape ranges.

 Using Bwindi Impenetrable National Park as a case study, U-PCLG members were involved in a project to explore the current limitations of integrated conservation and development (ICD) programmes and to suggest improvements.
 The project also included a capacity development component to help Uganda PCLG members to better inform conservation and development policy and practice.

-For more information about U-PCLG (including how to join for those based in Uganda), please contact the group’s coordinator, Dr Panta Kasoma (firstname.lastname@example.org), or the assistant coordinator Hellena Nambogwe (firstname.lastname@example.org).
+For more information about U-PCLG (including how to join for those based in Uganda), please contact the group’s coordinator, Arthur Mugisha (email@example.com), or the assistant coordinator Hellena Nambogwe (firstname.lastname@example.org).

-The Uganda-PCLG's thematic work on great apes is funded by the Arcus Foundation and by UK aid from the UK Government.
+The Uganda-PCLG's thematic work on great apes and poverty reduction has been funded by the Arcus Foundation and by UK aid from the UK Government.
 The views expressed do not necessarily reflect the views of the UK Government or of the Arcus Foundation.